 If you actually find honest-to-goodness baby carrots, use them.
 But don’t seek out the little stubs sold in plastic bags.
 I always prefer to use regular sized carrots, cut into slices for the recipe.
 The slices hold the glaze and cook better, too.

 Commercially available “baby carrots” are actually just processed huge carrots not ideal to sell whole.
 They’re run through a sort of rock tumbler to break them up and smooth their edges.
 They’re okay for snacking, but they never cook up as tenderly as a regular carrot.

-- 2 tablespoons unsalted butter cut into four pieces
+- 2 tablespoons butter cut into four pieces

 - 4 teaspoons lemon juice freshly squeezed